CesiumGS/3d-tiles/specification/Metadata/README.md

 The `ARRAY` type is used to define a fixed- or variable-length array of components.
 For fixed-length arrays, a component count denotes the number of components in each array, and must be ≥2.
 Variable-length arrays do not define a component count, and arrays may have any length, including zero.

-The `VECN` and `MATN` types represent specific subsets of the fixed-length `ARRAY` type, where `VECN` is a vector with `N` numeric components and `MATN` is an `N x N` matrix with `N²` numeric components.
-Where applicable, authoring implementations should choose these more specific types to improve data portability, particularly for mathematical types.
+The `VECN` and `MATN` types represent specific subsets of the fixed-length `ARRAY` type, where `VECN` is a vector with `N` numeric components and `MATN` is an `N x N` matrix with `N²` numeric components in column-major order.
+Where applicable, authoring implementations should choose these more specific types.
 Schema representations may choose to make component counts for `VECN` and `MATN` types implicit, rather than storing a `componentCount` descriptor for `VECN` and `MATN` types.

 > **Example:** This example defines a `car` class with three array-like properties.
 The `passengers` property is a variable-length array, because `componentCount` is undefined.
 >